bacf5/fact-attack/README.md

 ## Motivation

-So i made Fact Attack! because obviusly i love these animals, but also, wanted to combine that passion with my journey in learning SwiftUI development.
-This project was the perfect opportunity to practice asynchronous API calls, explore the MVVM architecture, work with URLSession for networking, and use JSONDecoder() to handle data parsing.
+So i made Fact Attack! because obviusly i love these animals, but also, combine that with my journey in learning SwiftUI development.
+This project was the opportunity to practice asynchronous API calls, explore the MVVM architecture, work with URLSession for networking, and use JSONDecoder() to handle data parsing to name a few.

 ## Built with